UnofficialJuliaMirror/MirrorUpdater.jl/README.md

 ### Step 5

-In the "General" section of the Travis settings page, turn ON the switch to the left of "Limit concurrent jobs."
-Then, enter `1` in the box to the right of "Limit concurrent jobs."
+In the "General" section of the Travis settings page, turn ON the switch next to "Limit concurrent jobs".
+Then, enter `1` in the box to the right.

 *This step is important.
 You must limit the concurrent jobs to 1.
 If you do not, then you will probably trigger the API rate limits for GitHub, GitLab, and/or Bitbucket, which will cause your Travis jobs to fail.*